 Canoeing the River Wye has been on my list for a while.
-I heard it was a great place for a multi-day canoe trip.
+I heard it was a one of the best UK canoe trip locations.
 We have tried canoe camping previously when we paddled down the Thames and we also went on a canoe trip from Rushden Lakes.
 Those trips were only for a night and we thought we were ready for a new challenge and could try a longer trip.
 Luckily the river Wye has some camping options along the way.
 Hereford Canoe Hire had some great suggestion regarding campsites and routes.
 We decided to do the Glasbury to Lucksall section over 4 days, to give us the chance to take each day easy and really slow down.
 This way we could enjoy the serene atmosphere this area has to offer.

 Canoeing the River Wye

 On a typical day down the river, we got up early as we like to be the first paddlers on the river.
 As it turned out this section of the river isn’t very busy, especially on weekdays, so we didn’t see many canoeists out there during the trip.
 We normally paddled for a few hours trying to spot wildlife along the way.
 We usually stopped for lunch around noon.
 If there was a chance, then we bought pre-made sandwiches the day before.
 But some places didn’t have shops, so then we used our jetboil to heat up our camping food.
 We normally paddled a few more hours in the afternoon and then set up camp at a river Wye campsite early evening.
 For dinner, we normally cooked camping food with our Jetboil.

 The highlight of the river Wye canoe trip: Seeing lots of kingfishers along the way.

 Who do I recommend this trip: Great trip for people who want to disconnect from technology and get close to nature.
 The river Wye is a very peaceful place, where often you can only hear birds singing and water flowing.